wiiznokes/LibreFanControl/README.md

 - `ASP.NET Core Runtime`
 - `.NET Runtime`

-If you want to build the project, you will just need the SDK.
+If you want to build the project, you will just need the `SDK`.

 ## Plans (not in this order)